 Whether you’re an IT manager upgrading 50 desktops or an office admin with a closet full of old laptops, you’ve got the same question: what do I do with all this old computer equipment?
-If you’re in Dallas-Fort Worth, you have several options — and the best one might be completely free.
+If you’re in Dallas-Fort Worth, you have several options — and for businesses, the best one is completely free.

 Here’s everything you need to know about computer recycling in the DFW area.